8.7 Human Senses

 The most common cause of blindness in the Western hemisphere is age-related macular degeneration (AMD).
 Approximately 1.4 million people in Canada have this type of blindness, and 196 million people are affected worldwide and is expected to increase to 288 millions people by the year 2040.
 At present, there is no cure for AMD.
 The disease occurs with the death of a layer of cells called retinal pigment epithelium, which normally provides nutrients and other support to the macula of the eye.
 The macula is an oval-shaped pigmented area near the center of the retina that is specialized for high visual acuity and has the retina’s greatest concentration of cones.
 When the epithelial cells die and the macula is no longer supported or nourished, the macula also starts to die.
 Patients experience a black spot in the center of their vision, and as the disease progresses, the black spot grows outward.
 Patients eventually lose the ability to read and even to recognize familiar faces before developing total blindness.

 In 2016, a landmark surgery was performed as a trial on a patient with severe AMD.
 In the first ever operation of its kind, Dr. Pete Coffey of the University of London implanted a tiny patch of cells behind the retina in each of the patient’s eyes.
-The cells were retinal pigmented epithelial cells that had been grown in a lab from , which are undifferentiated cells that can develop into other cell types.
+The cells were retinal pigmented epithelial cells that had been grown in a lab from stem cells, which are undifferentiated cells that can develop into other cell types.
 Within six months of the operation, the new cells were still surviving, and the doctor was hopeful that the patient’s vision loss would stop and even be reversed.
 At that point, several other operations had already been planned to test the new procedure.
 If these cases are a success, Dr. Coffey predicts that the surgery will become as routine as cataract surgery, and that it will prevent millions of patients from losing their vision.

 8.7 Summary